 Section 5 - Shift Differential.
-Effective the first full pay period after the ratification of this agreement, shift differential shall be paid at the rate of fifty cents (\$0.50) per hour for all hours assigned to work on assigned shifts other than regular first shift along with all hours worked on weekends.
+Shift differential shall be paid at the rate of fifty cents (\$0.50) per hour for all hours assigned to work on assigned shifts other than regular first shift along with all hours worked on weekends.